don-matheo/bevy_ingame_clock/README.md

 # Bevy In-Game Clock

-A plugin for the [Bevy game engine](https://bevyengine.org) that provides an in-game clock system with date/time tracking, configurable speed, and flexible formatting.
+A plugin for the [Bevy game engine](https://bevyengine.org) that provides an in-game clock system with date/time tracking, configurable speed, sending events on time based intervals, and flexible formatting.

 ## Features